Opulinks-Tech/OPL1000A1-SDK/FW_Binary/README.md

 This folder contains binary firmware that used to:

 - Use AT command to evaluate OPL1000 functions
-- evaluate the RAM usage of  user's applications

 How to use these binary file and complete firmware pack, download operation, please refer document "OPL1000-patch-download-tool-user-guide.pdf" (Chinese version under .\Doc\zh_CN directory) or "OPL1000-patch-download-tool-user-guide_ENG.pdf" (English version under .\Doc\en directory)  to know detailed information.

 # File list and brief description
-1. opl1000.bin:  OPL1000 minimum size firmware file.
-Users can use it to evaluate the RAM usage of  their applications.
-2. opl1000_at.bin: OPL1000 integral firmware file that support AT command.
+1. opl1000_at.bin: OPL1000 integral firmware file that support AT command.It is packed by m3.bin(generate by compiling blewifi example's transparent target ) and m0 binary file.
-3. opl1000_at_ext_ldo.bin: OPL1000 integral firmware file that support AT command.
+2. opl1000_at_ext_ldo.bin: OPL1000 integral firmware file that support AT command.
 It works with devkits using  external LDO power supply.
+It is packed by m3.bin(generate by compiling blewifi example's transparent target ) and ext_ldo_m0 binary file.

 [Note]